 What Type of Honey To Use

-Use raw honey to maximize the benefits of bacteria and all the nutritional enzymes for fermentation to occur.
+Use raw honey to maximize the benefits of bacteria and all the nutritional enzymes to allow fermentation to occur.

 - 1 whole bulb garlic (peeled)

-- 1 cup (or enough un-pasteurized honey to cover)
+- 1 cup raw honey (or enough un-pasteurized honey to cover)

 - glass jar ( a small mason jar)